Macrocephaly: Treatment

-Treatment varies depending on whether or not it occurs with other medical conditions in the child and where cerebrospinal fluid is present.
+Treatment varies depending on whether or not it occurs with other medical conditions in the child and where the cerebrospinal fluid is present.

 If benign and found between the brain and skull then no surgery is needed.

 If excess fluid is found between the ventricle spaces in the brain then surgery will be needed.

 Associated syndromes

 Below is a list of syndromes associated with macrocephaly that are noted in Signs and Symptoms of Genetic Conditions: A Handbook.